About sibling testing

 If test participants are males

 Rather than a siblings DNA test, a Y chromosome test can be carried out if the siblings being tested are all male and wish to discover whether they have the same birth father or different birth fathers.
 This test determines male lineage.
 Visit our Y chromosome testing page for more information on this test.

 An MtDNA test can be carried out if siblings are either sex and wish to determine maternal lineage.
 Visit our mtDNA testing page for more details on this type of test.7

 Common Cases for DNA Sibling Testing

 The most common use for this test is to determine the likelihood of individuals having the same parents in common.
 In situations where one or both parents are unavailable or unwilling to be tested, the next option is to analyse DNA between siblings and make direct comparisons.

-There are many different reasons for siblings resorting to DNA test to prove a biological relationship.
+There are many different reasons for siblings resorting to siblings DNA testing to prove a biological relationship.
 In some cases, siblings have been separated from young, and find their alleged siblings later in life, often after parents are deceased.
 Sometimes a sibling will have doubts as to who their real father is.
 They will feel sure they share the same mother but have concerns over their biological father.
 A sibling test will clarify whether siblings are full or half, possibly eliminating any doubts over paternity.
 Last but not least, during inheritance disputes or claims, it can often be of importance for siblings to prove their relationship and whether they are full or half siblings can greatly affect the outcome of a will.

 Before embarking on a siblings DNA test it is important to identify who is available for testing as this will assist the DNA laboratory to decide which test is most applicable to your case.
 There can also be various stages of testing with additional people included in the testing if the first results do not yield a satisfactory result.
 Also in the case of minors permission from the legal guardians or parents may be required.